mmbman/Katagiri/1983-12-21-Blue-Cliff-Record-Case-49-Talk-1.md

 > Sheng said, “The teacher of fifteen hundred people and you don’t even know what to say!”

-At that time it is said that [Feng] had twenty five hundred monks, and many monks practicing under him, in those days.
+[...]
+It is said that [Feng] had [fifteen hundred] monks, many monks practicing under him, in those days.
 So, here it says, “That’s why you are a great teacher, because under you there are many students practicing together.”
 So, he says, “The teacher of fifteen hundred people, you are a great Zen teacher, but you don’t know what to say!”
 That is really, what would you say... kind of “mean.”
 Meanness.

 But,

 > Feng said, “My affairs as abbot are many and complicated.”

-It means, “My task as abbot makes me busy, so I don’t have enough time to discuss about it with you now.”
+It means, “My task as abbot makes me busy, so I don’t have enough time to discuss it with you now.”
 So he said [that and] he left.

-And that answer is [also] not a real answer, but he exactly had great skillful methods, so-called [“parry”].
-Sometimes he had a skillful method so-called [thought].
+And that is [also] not a real answer, but he exactly had great skillful methods, so-called [“parry”].
+Sometimes he had a skillful method so-called *[unintelligible]*.
 But on the other hand, [parry].
 Not escape.

 In the commentary, it says:

-> When these adepts met, there was one capture and one release – ...
+> When these adepts met, there was one capture and one release ...

-You have to capture, you have to take something; what you have to teach, you have to give. [...]
-In order to give, you have to take people; anyway, grasp him or her, and give.
+You have to capture, you have to take something, when you have to teach, you have to give. [...]
+You have to give; in order to give, you have to take people – anyway, grasp him or her, and give.
 Simultaneously, you have to release.
-Let it go, anyway.

-So, that [is the meaning of], “When these adepts met, there was one capture and one release.”
+Let it go.
+That [is the meaning of], “When these adepts met, there was one capture and one release.”

 You can do it.
-For instance, a friend of mine, Yokoi Roshi, always taught me many things, but one side of his life taught me was very, what would you say, strict.
-Always he captured me.
+For instance, a friend of mine, Yokoi Roshi, always taught me many things.
+One side of his life [toward] me was very, what would you say, strict; always he captured me.
 When he captured me, he never released me.
-He immediately captured me.
-But on the other hand, he released me.
-He let me free, always.
+He immediately captured [me].
+But on the other hand, he released me – he let me free, always.
 That means compassion, always there is compassion.
 So, I was pretty mad at him, but simultaneously I cannot escape from this, because there is a release.
-He didn’t actually let me go, but I myself let go, because I can see his really deep compassion in his life toward me.
-So, that’s why, if you educate somebody, or if you teach, if you see somebody, if you meet somebody, anyway, you have to always take somebody, otherwise, you cannot devote yourself to do something initiatively.
+He didn’t actually let me go, but I myself let go.
+Because I can see his really deep compassion in his life toward me.

+So, that’s why, if you educate somebody or if you teach, if you see somebody, if you meet somebody, anyway, you have to always take somebody, otherwise, you cannot devote yourself to do something initiatively.
 So, you should take something, anyway, grasp it.
 But it’s not egoistic.
-You have to release it, let it go.
-It means, [...] it requires you [to have] very deep understanding.
+You have to release it, let it go. [...]
+It requires you [to have] very deep understanding.
 That is compassion.
 And then you can feel, you can take a deep breath there, and also you can let others take a deep breath.
-That is simultaneously there.
-And then you can teach.
+That is simultaneously there, and then you can teach.

 *[Tape change.]*

-> ... (each) acted weak when encountering strength and acted noble when encountering meanness.
+> ... – (each) acted weak when encountering strength and acted noble when encountering meanness.
 If you form your understanding in terms of victory and defeat, you haven’t seen Hsueh Feng even in dreams.

-“Each acted weak when encountering strength.”
-When you see somebody always expressing his strength in front of you, you cannot fight; at that time, you should accept him very smoothly.
+“Each acted weak when encountering strength”: When you see somebody always expressing his strength in front of you, you cannot fight.
+At that time, you should accept him very smoothly.
 In order to do this, you act weak.
-You cannot fight.
-If you fight with him or her, very naturally you express strength.
-Strength to strength, always fighting... no end of fighting.
+You cannot fight; if you fight with him or her, very naturally you express strength.
+So strength to strength, always fighting... no end of fighting.

 So if you see somebody expressing his strength, you act weak.
 That means, don’t fight with him or her.
-Very simply, softly, you can do.
+Very softly, you can do.

 On the other hand, each “acted noble when encountering meanness.”
 You can experience such a situation always.
-There are some individuals who are always mean to you – [fooling] yourself, [fooling] others, using meanness, words.
+There are always some individuals who are mean to you – [fooling] yourself, [fooling] others, using meanness, words.

 I experienced that [...] seven years ago, when I was on Fifth Street Southeast.
-One of the Japanese college students at the University of Minnesota who studied science, he came with his friends visiting me, and said, immediately [one of his] first words was, “Are you a Zen Master?
-If you are a Zen Master, do you attain enlightenment?
-Are you an enlightened person?”
-This is his first words.
-That is so-called “meanness.” *[Laughter.]* It’s really mean.
-If you fight with this kind of words, you become mean.
-So, no end of fighting.
+One of the Japanese college students at the University of Minnesota who studied science, he came with his friends, visiting me, and immediately [some of his] first words were, “Are you a Zen Master?
+If you are a Zen Master, [...] are you an enlightened person?”
+These were his first words.
+That is so-called “meanness.”
+It’s really mean. *[Laughter.]*

+So if you fight with this kind of words, you become mean.
+So no end of fighting.

 So, I said, there are two things simultaneously exist in your life, defense and offense.
 But, there is no sense of victory or defeat.
 That means you shouldn’t fight, anyway.
 When somebody really attacks strongly, well, you should withdraw.
-Withdraw is not to withdraw, not to lose.
-But, if some person is pretty weak, sometimes you should push.
-Push in or push out.
+Withdraw is [...] not to lose.
+Okay?

+But, [if] some person is pretty weak, sometimes you should push; push him or push her.
 Do something initiatively.

 If somebody really puts you down, well, you should be noble.
-Anyway, you should be very noble, gentle, compassionate, and patient.
+Anyway, you should be really noble: gentle, compassionate, and patient.
 Around your life, there are many people who put you down always, don’t you think?
-With words, with action.
+With words, with actions.
 At that time, you shouldn’t “bark” at him or her always.
 Don’t bark back.
 Even though people bark at you, don’t bark back [at them].
 You should be always noble.

 So, that’s why Zen Master Feng said, “My affairs as the abbot are many and complicated.”
 And he left!

-So, both Zen Masters were pretty good in this koan.
+Both Zen Masters were pretty good in this koan.
 But, they are not discussing about victory or defeat.
 Both are great Zen teachers.
 The important point is, you cannot fight each other.
 You shouldn’t fight.
 But both Zen Masters accept very smoothly a certain situation, expressing his noble attitude toward a person who is expressing meanness.
 Just accept the situation, instead of fighting.
 This is very important.

-So, from this point, San Sheng accepts his experience, but instead of expressing his strength, anyway, he should express nobility.
-Gentle, because, he expressed his strength, because he really realized great nirvana, freedom, which is strength.
-So, he expresses strength when encountering strength.
+So, from this point, San Sheng accepts his experience, but instead of expressing his strength, he should express [nobility, gentleness].
+He expressed his strength, because he really realized great nirvana, freedom, which is strength – so he expresses strength when encountering strength.
 That is called sitting on the chair of nirvana, enlightenment.
 You cannot do that.

 That’s why in Buddhism, always you achieve a certain stage, and you should stand up from that seat and move.
 Then you reach a certain stage, and you should stand up from *that* seat and move.
 Instead of always staying there.
 You cannot do [that].

 So, constantly, you have to do it.
-If you do something, very naturally, you can get a result, but you cannot stay with the result always.
+If you do something, very naturally, you can get a result.
+But you cannot stay with the result always.
 Even the good, even the bad.
-Stand up quickly, as soon as possible, and move.
-Walking straightly.
+Stand up quickly, as soon as possible, and move, walking straightly.

 So, that is the meaning of this case.